Brad Johnson (Australian footballer): Footscray/Western Bulldogs career

 He started the 2008 season against the Adelaide Crows in his 300th game and kicked five second-half goals, including three in the last seven minutes as the Bulldogs came out on top by three points.
 The Dogs continued this season with many impressive performances and even finished third on the ladder.
 Their remarkable season came to an end when they lost to a strong Geelong side in the Preliminary Final by just under five goals.
-That same year Johnson was selected to represent the Victorian football team in the AFL Hall of Fame Tribute Match.
-Although Johnson pulled out just weeks before the match.
+That same year Johnson was selected to represent the Victorian football team in the AFL Hall of Fame Tribute Match, although Johnson pulled out just weeks before the match.

 In his later seasons, Johnson twice had the misfortune of missing shots on goal after the final siren to win the game.
 In Round 9, 2008, against North Melbourne, Johnson missed a shot at goal from 35 metres out on a 45-degree angle.
 A year later in the same round, Johnson had the same opportunity but this time against the Geelong Cats from 10 metres in front of goal on a tight angle in which he also missed.

 The 2009 season was another marginally successful season for the Dogs under Johnson's captaincy.
 The Bulldogs for the second consecutive year finished third on the ladder.
-The Dogs played their final match in a Preliminary Final blockbuster against the Saints.
-Losing by just 7 points.
+The Dogs played their final match in a Preliminary Final blockbuster against the Saints, losing by just 7 points.

 On 1 August 2009, Johnson became the games record holder for the Western Bulldogs.
-With 342 games he surpassed Chris Grant's old record of 341 games for the club.
+With 342 games, he surpassed Chris Grant's old record of 341 games for the club.
 Johnson went on to play a total of 364 games for the Western Bulldogs and as of 2022 remains the club's record holder for most games played.

 In 2010, whilst recovering from a previous injury Johnson, was struck by the club's drinks cart in training.
 His then manager Ricky Nixon later said that the resulting injury was worse than Johnson and the club let on and that it hastened the end of Johnson's career.
 On 6 September 2010, Johnson announced his retirement from AFL at the end of the 2010 season.
 Johnson played his final game on 18 September 2010, after the Bulldogs' second consecutive loss to St Kilda in a preliminary final.

 On 4 June 2014, Johnson was inducted into the Australian Football Hall of Fame.

 Playing positions

-Brad Johnson regularly played as a half-forward flank; however, when he was heavily tagged or out of the play, he was able to play as a forward pocket or midfielder.
+Brad Johnson regularly played as a half-forward flanker; however, when he was heavily tagged or out of the play, he was able to play as a forward pocket or midfielder.